Improvements in faculties

 In Contract Law four clinics were offered in both semesters with eight in total throughout the year.
 In Tort Law five clinics were offered.
 The clinics were designed as a small group environment.
 Students could ask questions and practice problem solving.
 Surveys were carried out on students who participated in the clinics.
 The response was almost universally positive.
 Tort Law 85% of respondents either agreed or strongly agreed thought that the clinics added something different to their learning than was offered in lectures or tutorials.
 87% of respondents either agreed or strongly agreed that the clinics were a useful addition to their learning in Tort Law.
 In Contract Law 100% of those who responded either agreed or strongly agreed that the clinics helped them to learn.

 Working Group on Teaching Delivery and Assessment

 A working group on teaching delivery and assessment was convened in 2017.
-This provides an opportunity to look in detail at issues raised in the Learning and Teaching Survey and in other contexts, particularly in relation to forms of assessment, feedback and teaching delivery.
-This working group will report in late 2017/ early 2018.
+This provides an opportunity to look in detail at issues raised in the Learning and Teaching Survey and in other contexts, particularly in relation to forms of assessment, feedback and teaching delivery in response to changes to the University's assessment policy.

 Improvements in Student Support